zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[TencentCloud / tencentcloud-sdk-java](https://github.com/TencentCloud/tencentcloud-sdk-java) - Tencent Cloud API 3.0 SDK for Java
 ## Python

+* 【2024-05-09】[Kroery / DiffMOT](https://github.com/Kroery/DiffMOT) - code for CVPR2024 paper: DiffMOT: A Real-time Diffusion-based Multiple Object Tracker with Non-linear Prediction
+* 【2024-05-09】[instructlab / instructlab](https://github.com/instructlab/instructlab) - Command-line interface.
+Use this to chat with the model or train the model (training consumes the taxonomy data)
 * 【2024-05-08】[NVlabs / RADIO](https://github.com/NVlabs/RADIO) - Official repository for "AM-RADIO: Reduce All Domains Into One"
 * 【2024-05-08】[dmunozv04 / iSponsorBlockTV](https://github.com/dmunozv04/iSponsorBlockTV) - SponsorBlock client for all YouTube TV clients.
 * 【2024-05-08】[RevoltSecurities / Subdominator](https://github.com/RevoltSecurities/Subdominator) - SubDominator helps you discover subdomains associated with a target domain efficiently and with minimal impact for your Bug Bounty